Difference Between Independent Contractor and Employee

 Type of Relationship

 The presence of a specific contract may indicate an independent contractor, but this factor alone is not controlling.
 If the worker is entitled to benefits, this would indicate an employment relationship.
 Another factor would be the type of work the person does; if it is directly related to the company's core work, they are probably an employee.
 For example, a maintenance worker would not be doing 'company' work if they were working for a bank.

 It is sometimes difficult to determine the status of a worker, but if you are unsure, assume the worker is an employee in the eyes of the IRS.
-If you want to find out whether to classify a worker as an independent contractor or employee, you can file a Form SS-8 (PDF) to request a determination from the IRS.
-The IRS doesn't issue determinations on hypothetical situations. it says that the Form SS-8 should be submitted "only in order to resolve federal tax matters."
+If you want to find out whether to classify a worker as an independent contractor or employee, you can file a Form SS-8 to request a determination from the IRS.
+The IRS doesn't issue determinations on hypothetical situations, but only for in order to resolve federal tax matters.